Murphy was the representative for Florida’s 18th congressional district and was a Democrat. He served from 2013 to 2016.

 Read our 2016 Report Card for Murphy.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Murphy is shown as a purple triangle. (analysis methodology)
+Murphy is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Murphy sponsored bills primarily in these issue areas: